 What to Do

-While crowds are still relatively thin on the ground, April is a good month to head to popular Unesco World Heritage sights, such as Sintra near Lisbon, a fairy-tale town of whimsical castles and palaces, Braga in the far north, where a striking baroque staircase sweeps up to the Sanctuary of Bom Jesus do Monte, and the exquisite Manueline monastery of Batalha in central Portugal.
+While crowds are still relatively thin on the ground, April is a good month to visit popular UNESCO World Heritage sites, such as Sintra near Lisbon, a fairy-tale town of whimsical castles and palaces, Braga in the far north, where a striking Baroque staircase sweeps up to the Sanctuary of Bom Jesus do Monte, and the exquisite Manueline monastery of Batalha in central Portugal.

-Semana Santa Holy Week (the week preceding Easter) is a big deal in Portugal, and you’ll find fairs, festivals and captivating religious parades (costumed, torchlit and cross-bearing) keeping the Catholic faith up and down the country.
-The most striking of these is in Braga, Portugal’s spiritual center, with elaborately decorated churches, Gregorian chants and a soul-stirring parade of barefoot, black-hooded penitents bearing torches as they shuffle through the medieval streets.
+Semana Santa, Nationwide.
+Holy Week (the week preceding Easter) is a big deal in Portugal, and you'll find fairs, festivals, and captivating religious parades (costumed, torchlit, and cross-bearing) keeping the Catholic faith up and down the country.
+The most striking of these is in Braga, Portugal's spiritual center, with elaborately decorated churches, Gregorian chants, and a soul-stirring parade of barefoot, black-hooded penitents bearing torches as they shuffle through the medieval streets.

-International Chocolate Festival There’s no better time to visit the delightful medieval walled town of Óbidos than late April, when it is the backdrop for this irresistible festival, with chocolate tastings, cookery classes, sculptures and more.
+International Chocolate Festival, Óbidos.
+There's no better time to visit the delightful medieval walled town of Óbidos than late April, when it's the backdrop for this irresistible festival, with chocolate tastings, cookery classes, sculptures, and more.

 More Helpful Information